AlexeyPerov/Unity-Dependencies-Hunter/README.md

 to find dependencies for each of those assets.
 As a result dependencies map is formed.

 Then it simply finds all assets which are not presented as a dependency anywhere.
-Such assets considered as unused if they aren't marked as to be ignored in this analysis.
+Such assets considered as unused if they aren't marked as to be ignored in this analysis (by a list of RegExp patterns).

 ### Tools